Shas-9/Labyrinth-game/README.md

 We're nerds so we're starting this weeks in advance

+We did not start this weeks in advance

 #Getting started
 Clone the repo and run "make all" in the terminal
 If everything works fine then test.cpp and foo.cpp should run